 The real surprise among the international cast, however, is Giuliano Gemma as the cold, competitive Major Mattis.
 Gemma was a popular leading man in Italian cinema but was more often cast in undemanding action roles in sword and scandal epics (Messalina, Goliath and the Sins of Babylon), spaghetti westerns (Arizona Colt, The Return of Ringo) and adventures (Safari Express, Operation Leopard) than parts which required versatility and range.
 There have been memorable exceptions along the way such as Luchino Visconti’s The Leopard and Luigi Comencini’s tragic, working class romance, Delitto d’amore but Gemma is unexpectedly mesmerizing here as a cunning, power-hungry opportunist with fascist leanings (the boar-hunting scene with Drogo is particularly revealing).
 Critics took notice and Gemma won a special citation from the prestigious David di Donatello Awards for his performance as well as a Silver Ribbon nomination from the Italian National Syndicate of Film Journalists.

 In the end, though, the entire cast is overshadowed by the true star of The Desert of the Tartars – the bleak but beautiful sun-baked desert setting and the imposing austerity of the Bastiani outpost.
 Shot on location in Iran, the film’s ancient fort (built before 500 B.C.) and its surrounding ruins is actually the Safavid Fort of Bam which was last used as an active military barracks in 1932.
 Sometime in 1953, major restoration was begun on the fort in hopes of preserving its history and attracting the tourist trade but a major earthquake in 2003, destroyed much of the completed work and killed more than 26,000 people.
-Any further news on the fate of Safavid Fort of Bam is mere speculation but if you want to see the historic site and what once remained of its former glory, check out The Desert of the Tartars, which is available for viewing on Netflix and still available for purchase on DVD from Amazon and other outlets.
+Any further news on the fate of Safavid Fort of Bam is mere speculation but if you want to see the historic site and what once remained of its former glory, check out The Desert of the Tartars.
+It may still be available for purchase as an out-of-print double disc DVD edition from NoShame Films or as an import Blu-Ray but you will need an all region Blu-Ray player to view it.

 Other sites of interest: